Nikos-Stuff/hosting/src/content/blog/1.0.1/index.md

 ### New: Discord linking

-You can now link your account with Discord via Settings → Integrations.
+You can now link your account with Discord via Profile → OAuth.
 Benefits:

 - Faster login using Discord OAuth.
 - Option to unlink anytime from the same settings page.